 Accessing and Funding AT for Infants and Young Children

-According to the Individuals with Disabilities Education Act (IDEA), all children who are eligible to receive special education or early intervention services are also eligible to receive assistive technology, if it is included as part of their Individualized Education Program (IEP) §614(d)) or Individualized Family Service Plan (IFSP) §636).
+According to the IDEA, all children who are eligible to receive special education or early intervention services are also eligible to receive assistive technology, if it is included as part of their Individualized Education Program (IEP) or Individualized Family Service Plan (IFSP).

 Children with disabilities, even those who are not eligible for special education under IDEA, may also be entitled to the provision of assistive technology under Section 504 of the Rehabilitation Act or under the Americans with Disabilities Act (ADA).

-Part B of the IDEA requires that assistive technology be considered as part of the evaluation process under 20 U.S.C. §1414(d)(3)(B )(v)).
+Part B of the IDEA requires that assistive technology be considered as part of the evaluation process under 20 U.S.C. §1414(d)(3)(B)(v).
 However, if this does not happen, an assistive technology evaluation can be requested at any time.
-Additionally, if parents are not satisfied with the results of the evaluation provided by their child's school, they may request an independent evaluation at the school's expense (34CFR§ 300.502(b)).
+Additionally, if parents are not satisfied with the results of the evaluation provided by their child's school, they may request an independent evaluation at the school's expense under 34 CFR §300.502(b).

 Assistive technology evaluation, selection, training and maintenance should be carried out by qualified professionals, with active participation on the part of the family.
 The IDEA requires that all special education services be family-centered and directly related to the family's priorities and concerns for their child.
 Family members are in a position to provide valuable information about the child's strengths, interests and daily routines, which is critical for determining what kinds of AT devices and services will best meet the child and family's needs.
-According to Judge (2000) 1, AT abandonment (rejection, non-use of the device) is often due to the fact that family input played only a small role in the AT evaluation and selection process.
+AT abandonment (rejection, non-use of the device) is often due to the fact that family input played only a small role in the AT evaluation and selection process.
 Understanding and taking into account the values, resources, concerns and routines of the child's family helps to ensure a greater level of success when it comes to using assistive technology effectively in the child's everyday activities.